 THE SUNDAY ADVOCATE MAGAZINE: "There's no doubt that the Internet has impacted education in America.
 As Lisa Tramontana documents in the cover story of today's Magazine, people who home school their children are finding a wide variety of Web sites that can be used to supplement traditional pedagogic materials such as books, pencil and paper and chalkboards. ...
 Resources for reports, math, science, you-name-it are available on the Internet.
 I watched my 7-year-old doing multiplication tables on one homework site.
 It was amazing.
 He knew instantly if he had submitted the correct answer. ...

-- On page 10, two of the Safe Search Engines are no longer available: http://cybersleuth-kids.com, and http://www.kidsnook.com.
-Two that are listed that still work and are recommended are: http://sunsite.berkeley.edu/KidsClick!/ and http://www.yahooligans.com
+- On page 10, three of the Safe Search Engines are no longer available: https://cybersleuth-kids.com, and https://www.kidsnook.com and https://www.yahooligans.com.
+One that is listed that still works is: https://sunsite.berkeley.edu/KidsClick!/

 - On page 33, under General Geography Sources, the URL for the CIA maps page is now: https://www.cia.gov/library/publications/the-world-factbook/docs/refmaps.html